alantorresve/B3RoboticsTutorial/README.md

 # B3RoboticsTutorial
 Group B3 Introduction to Robotics Tutorial

-This project includes the execution of three basic tasks to demostrate our understanding and abbility to operate an EPSON Pro-6-Axis Robot arm.
+This project includes the execution of three basic tasks to demostrate our understanding and ability to operate an EPSON Pro-6-Axis Robot arm.
 The performance of each task is measured by the time required for completion.

 Task 1: Pick and Place
 - Move three blocks and three tokens respectively from the Feeder to the Tray in their respective position